Was Destiny Supposed to be Halo?

 In conclusion, Destiny was initially conceived as a Halo game, but as development progressed, the game took on a new direction.
 The game’s success led to the creation of a franchise, and it has become one of the most popular games in the world.

-- What is the command to get firmware version?
+- What is the best trait to max in remnant?